 |2||$30||Go To Site|

 |^^View important information|

-For the 2019 FIBA World Cup, Foxtel has secured broadcasting rights for throughout the competition, including all Australia games from the knock-out rounds all the way through to the Grand Final.
-Games are available live and on-demand, allowing you to either stay up-to-date with the results, or catch the action in your own time.
+Foxtel has secured broadcasting rights for the Basketball World Cup, with coverage both live and on-demand, allowing you to either stay up-to-date with the results, or catch the action in your own time.

 What is the FIBA Basketball World Cup?

 The FIBA World Cup is a basketball tournament played by countries that are part of the International Basketball Federation (FIBA).
 Founded in 1950, the competition has grown to feature nations from all around the globe, with teams now qualifying over a two-year cycle.
 Teams can qualify through Europe, the Americas, Africa and Asia-Pacific, with the host nation getting their team through.

 When does the Basketball World Cup start?

 The 2023 Basketball World Cup will begin on August 25, and run through to September 10, with teams put in a group stages before making it onto a second round and finals.
 There are multiple groups for the 32 qualified teams, with the groups listed below: